Gigantes del Cibao: Rivalries

 Another great sporting rivalry is with the Tigres del Licey, this has developed because of the three finals that the team has participated, 2 were against the Tigres del Licey.
 In fact, the first lost game in the history of the Gigantes was against Licey.

 Another factor is that in the final series of the 2008–09 season where these two had clashed scuffles between players, fans and even referees which ultimately led to the Gigantes play home games in the Estadio Quisqueya, home of the Tigres.
 Clashes between Gigantes and Tigres are always a lot of expectation in San Francisco de Macoris since the fans do their best to make the Tigres uncomfortable.

 Fans

-The Gigantes have the fourth largest number of fans in the league below Tigres del Licey, Águilas Cibaeñas y Leones del Escogido and ahead of Toros del Este and Estrellas Orientales.
+The Gigantes have the sixth largest number of fans in the league below Tigres del Licey, Águilas Cibaeñas, Leones del Escogido, Toros del Este and Estrellas Orientales.
+This is mainly because of how young the team is.
+Either way, it is one of the fastest growing markets in the league.

 The team's fans are known to be very fervent fans and full of passion.
 In the Estadio Julian Javier there have always been marching bands, flags, horns, whistles and chants.